-Here’s a bit about me, my teachers and training, my yoga journey, and my life off the mat.
+Here’s a bit about me, my yoga journey, and my life off the mat.

 - British Wheel of Yoga (BWY) Accredited Diploma with Teach Yoga Ltd (2017).

 - Yoga Alliance Accredited 200 hours certificate in Yoga Teaching with Teach Yoga Ltd. (2016).

 - Up to date Emergency First Aid at Work certification.